ConsultantJoe/Airline-POC/README.md

 # Airline-POC

 ## Description
 This POC is a basic example of how I write microservices.
 It adheres to SOLID principals.
-Using various good practices such as all dependencies injected via constructors, Services for business logic and repositories for data management, and containerization for ease of scalability.
+Using various good practices such as all dependencies injected via constructors, services for business logic, repositories for data management, and containerization for ease of scalability.

-The service its self is base on a simple flight search.
+The service is baseed on a simple flight search.
 Its source data consists of a JSON file and is queried via Linq.
-Logging is implemented via Serilog and Seq is also utilized for log management.
+Logging is implemented via Serilog.
+Seq is also utilized for log management.

-I will eventually add more services and [Dapr](https://docs.dapr.io/concepts/overview/) support.
-It would be nice to implement Dapr Actors for session management.
-I have used this in the past to manage user sessions which, when utilized across all platforms, allows a user to start a session on one platform and complete it on another.

 ## Flight Search Sequence Diagram
 ```mermaid